AnjaliLongre9625/FullStackPractice/README.md

 Full Stack Practice Project

-This project demonstrates my full-stack web development skills based on the Delta: Full Stack Web Development (MERN Stack) syllabus.
-The application showcases frontend and backend technologies, enabling a complete web experience with user authentication, database interactions, and responsive UI.
+This project demonstrates my full-stack web development skills.
+The application is designed to showcase both frontend and backend technologies, providing a complete web experience.
+The frontend interacts with the backend through API calls, enabling data exchange and user interactions.

 Table of Contents

+1. Project Overview

+2. Technologies Used

+3. Features

+4. Installation Instructions

+5. Project Structure

+6. Usage

+7. License

+8. Additional Resources

 Project Overview

-Technologies Used

-Features

-Installation Instructions

-Project Structure

-Usage

-License

-Additional Resources

-Project Overview

-This application follows a MERN Stack architecture:

 Frontend

-Built with React.js, styled using CSS/TailwindCSS/Bootstrap.

-Responsive UI supporting desktop and mobile views.
+The frontend provides an interactive UI, developed using React.js.

-Interacts with the backend through RESTful APIs.
+It communicates with the backend through RESTful APIs.

 Backend

-Developed using Node.js and Express.js.
+The backend is built using Node.js/Express.

+It handles user authentication and manages data storage with MongoDB.

-Implements JWT authentication for secure user sessions.
+Implements JWT Authentication for securing user sessions.

-Uses MongoDB for data storage, accessed via Mongoose ORM.

-Database

-MongoDB for NoSQL document-based data handling.

-SQL (if applicable) for relational data structures.

-Additional Technologies

-Git & GitHub for version control.

-Redux for state management (if applicable).

-WebSockets for real-time communication (if applicable).

 Technologies Used

-Frontend:
+Frontend

+HTML

-HTML, CSS
+CSS

 JavaScript (ES6+)

 React.js

-Tailwind CSS / Bootstrap

-Backend:
+Backend

 Node.js & Express.js

 JWT Authentication

-Database:
+Database

-MongoDB (NoSQL)
+MongoDB

-Mongoose ORM

-Tools:
+Tools

 Git & GitHub for version control